Elders and Youth: Rebuilding Biblical Community

 Update on Timothy the Musical

-Timothy the musical is making progres, albeit more slowly than I’d like.
+Timothy the musical is making progress, albeit more slowly than I’d like.
 As if to confirm this is the season for music production, God prompted a friend to donate a pair of professional studio reference monitors.
 It’s been a real joy using them to replicate what I learned from the young man who remixed Resurrection Power, to apply what he taught me to the remaining songs in the musical.

 The Spitfire Trio